-The information in this booklet has been provided to try and help you deal with some of the practical aspects of losing someone that you love.
+The information on this page has been provided to try and help you deal with some of the practical aspects of losing someone that you love.

 What needs to be dealt with next?